 The majority of the EAES members supported these statements.
 The consensus proceedings provide additional guidance to surgeons and surgical residents providing help when using 3D vision technology.

-The 3D consensus conference outcomes will be published in the Surgical Endoscopy journal.
+The 3D consensus conference outcomes have been published in the Surgical Endoscopy journal.